-YOU: Overtime?!...I wonder if a physician does more overtime in a hospital than an architect in an office.
+you: Overtime?!...I wonder if a physician does more overtime in a hospital than an architect in an office.
 Or how the average working hours in a Chinese and a New York architecture office compare?
-Even if your new job requires you to work eighty hours a week, that is probably nothing in comparison to working in China, although you working visa out of it...
+Even if your new job requires you to work eighty hours a week, that is probably nothing in comparison to working in China, although you probably aren't getting any health insurance or a working visa out of it...